 Our ponchos were gift wrapped with a lovely hand-written note attached…such a thoughtful gesture.

 Also included in our goody bags was a wraparound bracelet, kindly donated by Lizzy of Lizzy O (and blogger at What Lizzy Loves).
-There were other fabulous gifts including a Laura Geller lip liner (which I absolutely love!), body spray, macarons, a Burt’s Bees lip balm, a sample of Verso serum and a copy of Blogosphere magazine (how did I not know this existed until now?).
-The day passed so quickly (a little too quickly as I missed my train and ended up getting home after 11pm!) but judging by how successful it was I’m sure we’ll be doing it all again before too long!
+There were other fabulous gifts including a Laura Geller lip liner (which I LOVE!).
+Plus we were given a copy of Blogosphere magazine which I read on the journey home.
+The day passed so quickly (a little too quickly as I missed my train and didn’t get home until 11pm!).
+But judging by how successful it was I’m sure we’ll be doing it all again before too long!
 A massive thanks to Catherine for organising it and making us feel so relaxed and welcome.
 I can’t wait until the next one!